ros2/ros2_documentation/source/index.rst

 * :doc:`Tutorials <Tutorials>`

-  - Best place to start for new users!
+  - The best place to start for new users!
   - Hands-on sample projects that help you build a progression of necessary skills

 * :doc:`How-To-Guides`